Futrell/infolocality/README.md

 The file `experiments.py` runs remaining experiments from the main text.

-The file `process_ud.sh`, when run in the directory containing UD corpora, will create the concatenated corpus files which are read in by the other files.
+The file `process_ud.sh`, when run in the directory containing UD corpora, will create the directory structure and concatenated corpus files which are expected by the other files.

 System requirements: Python 3.11+, `numpy`, `pandas`, `scipy`, `matplotlib`, `tqdm`, `plotnine`, `conllu`.